-- A. A request for dementia authority per Probate Code section 2356.5 may be contained in a petition for appointment of conservator, a petition for exclusive medical authority, or in a petition asking only for dementia authority. - B. A petition for appointment of conservator which includes such request must be a petition for appointment of conservator of the person, must also include a request for exclusive medical authority and must have sufficient specific examples and allegations to be clear and convincing evidence of dementia as defined by the last edition of Diagnostic and Statistical Manual of Mental Disorders (DSM). - C. A Capacity Declaration Conservatorship (Judicial Council form GC-335) and Dementia Attachment (Judicial Council form GC-335A) must be filed in support and must address each required finding per Probate Code section 2356.5, subdivision (f)(3). - D. A request for dementia authority can be contained in a petition for exclusive medical authority if there is a conservator of the person in place. - E. A request for dementia authority can be the subject of a petition only where there is already a conservator of the person who has exclusive medical authority. - F. Counsel will be appointed to represent the conservatee or proposed conservatee in any case where dementia authority is requested, and a written report from that attorney must be filed five court days in advance of the hearing before the court acts on the dementia request.
-(See also rule 4.18.10.)

-- G. A request for placement in a secured facility must indicate on the Attachment Requesting Special Orders Regarding Dementia (Judicial Council form GC-313) the specific facility and a showing it is the least restrictive placement available. - H. A request to authorize medications must indicate on the Attachment Requesting Special Orders Regarding Dementia (Judicial Council form GC-313) the specific medications currently prescribed, however no further relief will be required if changes to medication are required. - I. Dementia authority will not be granted where the petitioner is the proposed conservatee as there is a conflict in a person having sufficient capacity to file a petition and the court finding dementia per the DSM. - J. The court finds that notice required on a petition for appointment of conservator is sufficient notice of a request for dementia authority, and an additional "Order Prescribing Notice" need not be submitted. - K. The court will require 15 days' notice, with a copy of the petition, to the conservatee, conservatee's spouse, registered domestic partner, and relatives within the second degree.
+- A. A request for dementia authority per Probate Code section 2356.5 may be contained in the petition for appointment of conservator, a petition for exclusive medical authority, or in a petition asking only for dementia authority. - B. A petition for appointment of conservator which includes such request must be a petition for appointment of conservator of the person, must also include a request for exclusive medical authority and must have sufficient specific examples and allegations to be clear and convincing evidence of dementia as defined by the last edition of Diagnostic and Statistical Manual of Mental Disorders (DSM V). - C. A Capacity Declaration Conservatorship (GC-335) and Dementia Attachment (GC-335A) must be filed in support, and must address each required finding per Probate Code section 2356.5, subdivision (f)(3). - D. A request for dementia authority can be contained in a petition for exclusive medical authority if there is a conservator of the person in place. - E. A request for dementia authority only can be the subject of a petition where there is already a conservator of the person who has exclusive medical authority. - F. Counsel will be appointed to represent the conservatee or proposed conservatee in any case where dementia authority is requested and a written report from that attorney must be filed five court days in advance of the hearing before the court acts on the dementia request.
+(See also Rule 4.18.10.) - G. A request for placement in a secured facility must indicate the specific facility and a showing it is the least restrictive placement available. - H. A request to authorize medications must show the specific medications currently prescribed, however no further relief will be required if changes to medication are required. - I. Dementia authority will not be granted where the petitioner is the proposed conservatee as there is a conflict in a person having sufficient capacity to file a petition and the court finding dementia per DSM IV. - J. The court finds that notice required on a petition for appointment of conservator is sufficient notice of a request for dementia authority and an additional "Order Prescribing Notice" need not be submitted. - K. The court will require 15 days' notice, with a copy of the petition, to the conservatee, conservatee's spouse, registered domestic partner, and relatives within the second degree.
 (Adopted 1/1/2000; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2009; Rev. 1/1/2011; Rev. & Renum.1/1/2014; Rev. 1/1/2017; Rev. 1/1/2019)
+1/1/2006; Rev. 1/1/2009; Rev.

+1/1/2011; Rev. & Renum.1/1/2014; Rev. 1/1/2017)